defmonk0/infinite-eclipse-notes/sessions/(13) Learning A Lot.md

     * Giant toads are in fact found in t he swamps.
     * Also, undead, because slave encampments during the *Scorched War*.
 * Went to visit *Thistle Do Nicely* to trade ankheg acid for ingredients to make Elixirs of Health.
-  * *Florian* charmed the owner (*Fallinn Rakankrak*) to get a significant discount on some potions he was interested in.
+  * *Florian* charmed *the owner* to get a significant discount on some potions he was interested in.
     * Included potions for climbing and water breathing.